 at 1130z.
 As with any string greater than 28-characters all strings are sent with the character count statement.
 Unusual.

 Yes, this is very unusual Jeff.
-I had a HF receiver parked on a HF-GCS and it was interesting to not hear any 6/20/28c EAMs.
-I did monitor a RQ 30c/ RV 30c/ RQ 39c series that had the look and feel of the old 6/20/28 messages.
+I had an HF receiver parked on an HFGCS and it was interesting to not hear any 6/20/28c EAMs.
+I did monitor an RQ 30c/ RV 30c/ RQ 39c series that had the look and feel of the old 6/20/28 messages.

 Normally we only see major changes to the EAM broadcast system at the beginning of DoDs fiscal year (i.e. October 1).
-So this makes us wonder since this change occurred around April 1, was this due to the Korean crisis (maybe a Defcon level increase which changed the EAM format), or is this a permament change to the EAM broadcast system.
+So this makes us wonder since this change occurred around April 1, was this due to the Korean crisis (maybe a Defcon level increase which changed the EAM format), or is this a permanent change to the EAM broadcast system.
 Only time and additional monitoring will tell us for sure.

 Monitoring Times Milcom Column December 2009By Larry Van Horn